mdcrapse/mdcrapse/README.md

 * Utilizes React.js for the front end and ASP.NET for the back end.
 * Created in collaboration with Idaho State University faculty and students.

+Virtual Reality UIdaho Cleanroom
+* Interactive training simulation for prospective cleanroom users.
+* Utilizes C# and Unity for the virtual reality simulation.
+* Created in collaboration with University of Idaho faculty and students.

 University of Idaho Game Developers United [Website](https://ui-gdu.github.io/) and [Presentation](https://mikeeybikeey.itch.io/gdu-jam4?password=gdu)
 * The introductions for students interested in game development at the University of Idaho.
 * Utilizes React, TypeScript, GitHub Pages, and GitHub Actions for the website.